JKPearce/api-tutorial/README.md

 # api-tutorial
-A introduction to using API with javascript
+Testing connecting to GIPHY API To display a random gif from the search term "cats"